VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_5 Native_APIs/Chapter_5 LAB_Playbook.md

 </p>
 </details>

-We also want to check, for example, for NtAllocateVirtualMemory, from which module or memory location the syscall statement, return statement or native function code is executed.
+We also want to check, for example, for ``NtAllocateVirtualMemory``, from which module or memory location the ``syscall`` statement, ``return`` statement or native function code is executed.

 <details>
     <summary>Solution</summary>

-     Because the defined function pointers only hold the memory address of the respective native function, once the memory address is called by executing the function pointer, or more precisely by executing the variable declared as a function pointer, the syscall statement, return statement, etc. must be executed from a memory location in ntdll.dll.
+     Because the defined function pointers only hold the memory address of the respective native function, once the memory address is called by executing the function pointer, or more precisely by executing the variable declared as a function pointer, the ``syscall`` statement, ``return`` statement, etc. must be executed from a memory location in ntdll.dll.

 </p>
 </details>